XRPL-Lending-Network/network-wallet-core/docs/introduction.md

+---
+description: A comprehensive, framework-agnostic wallet connection toolkit for the XRP Ledger with web components and wallet adapters.
+---

 # Introduction to XRPL-Connect

 XRPL-Connect is a comprehensive, framework-agnostic wallet connection toolkit for the XRP Ledger.
 It provides developers with everything needed to add secure wallet connectivity to their applications through a modern, modular architecture.